 - Every effort will be made to deliver the goods within the time scales advised at the point of order.
 However, we will not be liable for any loss or damage suffered by you through reasonable or unavoidable delay in delivery.
 In this case, we will inform you as soon as possible.

 - Upon receipt of your Goods, you will be asked to sign for the Goods received in good condition (If courier option has been used).
-If the package does not appear to be in good condition then please refuse the delivery.
-If you are unable to check the contents of your delivery at the point of delivery then please sign for the parcel as “Unchecked”.
+If the package does not appear to be in good condition then please alert us.
 Failure to do so may affect any warranty claims that you make thereafter.

 In the UK, delivery charge refunds can only be made in accordance with your legal rights under the Consumer Protection (Distance Selling) Regulations 2000 and other applicable legislation.
 Similar rights may apply for some international deliveries.
 For further information about your legal rights see “Your Right to Cancel” section below and contact your local authority Trading Standards department or consumer advice centre (for example the Citizen’s Advice Bureau for UK customers).